mikelsv/mglcore/README.md

 And also open the documentation section.
 It is small for now, but we will work on it.

 https://mikelsv.github.io/mglcore/docs/ - Documentation for working with the project.
+Information about versions is also there.

 ## /demo
 https://mikelsv.github.io/mglcore/demo/models_and_ligthing.html - models and lighthing demo